stackshrink-io/react-frontend/SECURITY.md

 * Seems like the same issue with minicorn
 * Checking to see if npm will update to a new enough dependency if I trigger a rebuild

+### Triggered another build on 3/30/2020 to see if there has been a fix